A daughter reflects on her father, Maurice Edmond Müller: An interview with Janine Aebi-Müller

 What were his visions?

-In medicine, his goal was:
+In medicine, his goals were:

 • Better quality of life, ie, less pain and more mobility

-• Faster recovery, less long incapacity for work
+• Faster recovery, shorter incapacity for work

 • Lower insurance costs